 Federal vs. Private Loans

-Deciding between federal and private parent student loans depends on several factors.
+Several factors influence the decision between federal and private parent student loans.
 Federal loans offer benefits like income-driven repayment plans and loan forgiveness options.

 Consider your financial situation, future earning potential, and overall borrowing needs when choosing between these two types of parent student loans.